 - identify, through systematic selection or by legal mandate, born-digital or digital-only assets subject to digital preservation

-- maintain these assets in a digital preservation environment that meets or exceeds national and international standards
+- maintain these assets in a digital preservation environment that meets or exceeds national and international standards.
+(See Appendix D)

-An effective program of digital preservation is guided by selection and applied in accordance with relevant data and cyber-security policies of the State of South Carolina and UofSC and national and international standards when not in legal conflict with state policy.
-When possible, decisions about the need for long-term retention are made at the time of creation, acquisition or licensing of digital assets.
+An effective program of digital preservation is guided by selection and applied in accordance with relevant data and cyber-security policies of the State of South Carolina and USC (See Appendix C) and national and international standards when not in legal conflict with state policy.
+When possible, decisions about the need for long-term retention are made at the time of creation, acquisition, or licensing of digital assets.
 The selection process is collaborative and guided by the following priorities:

 - Medium Priority: Commercially and third-party available resources.
-Includes voluntary consortial agreements through which the Libraries accepts responsibility for maintaining digital assets that are not the property of UofSC, such as MetaArchive or Portico.
+Includes voluntary consortial agreements through which the Libraries accepts responsibility for maintaining digital assets that are not the property of USC, such as Portico.
 Loss of digital material does not result in the irrevocable loss of a resource.

 The Libraries will not select digital ephemera generated by routine activity (e.g., electronic document delivery files or electronic reserve files) for digital preservation.